febrianrachmadi/lots-iam-gpu/README.md

 #### Running on virtual environment of conda (Linux/Windows)

-We provide `.yml` files in [environments](https://github.com/iboele/lots-iam-gpu/tree/master/environments) folder which can be used to install virtual environment for running LOTS-IAM-GPU in Linux/Windows.
+We provide `.yml` files in [environments](https://github.com/iboele/lots-iam-gpu/tree/master/environments) folder which can be used to activate a virtual environment for running LOTS-IAM-GPU in Linux/Windows.

 Below is list of `.yml` files provided.

-1. [IAM_GPU_LINUX_mini](https://github.com/iboele/lots-iam-gpu/blob/master/environments/linux_iam_gpu_env_mini.yml): Environment (Linux) which contains minimum requirenments for LOTS-IAM-GPU.
+1. [IAM_GPU_LINUX_mini](https://github.com/iboele/lots-iam-gpu/blob/master/environments/linux_iam_gpu_env_mini.yml): An environment (Linux) which contains minimum requirenments for LOTS-IAM-GPU.
 2. [IAM_GPU_LINUX_jynb](https://github.com/iboele/lots-iam-gpu/blob/master/environments/linux_iam_gpu_jynb_env.yml): Similar as Number 1 (Linux), plus Jupyter Notebook GUI kernel.

 To use the provided environments, you have two options:
-1. Use [Anaconda Navigator](https://www.anaconda.com/download/) if you need GUI to work on.
+1. Use [Anaconda Navigator](https://www.anaconda.com/download/) if you need GUI to work with.
 Please follow [these instructions](https://docs.anaconda.com/anaconda/install/) for detailed installation.
-2. Use [miniconda](https://conda.io/miniconda.html) if you do not need GUI to work on.
+2. Use [miniconda](https://conda.io/miniconda.html) if you do not need GUI (command lines only).
 Please follow [these instructions](https://conda.io/docs/user-guide/install/index.html) for detailed installation.

 **NOTE:** GUI workspace is provided by Jupyter Notebook which can be called by using either *Anaconda Navigator's GUI* or *miniconda's command line* (by calling `jupyter notebook` after importing and activating the virtual environment).